This tutorial will show you how to run a basic Java Maven project on the command line (as opposed to on an IDE).

 The JAR file is the final output that can be executed by the JVM.
 However, we still have to perform some additional steps before we can run our code.

-Running our Code
+Running Our Code

 We can use the java